imicjs/.github/profile/README.md

 - Signal processing
 - Machine learning

-Applied these new cutting-edge technologies to diseases of
+Applying these new cutting-edge technologies to diseases of
 - Breast
 - Urology
 - Liver